 Bamboo pin

-If you make a mekugi from metal or horn, the sword will be decorative, not combat
+If you make mekugi from metal or horn, the sword will be decorative, not combat

 Garda* Round

-You can recognize the owner of the blade by the tsuba.
-The samurai code prohibited them from decorating, so they decorated tsuba.
-Simple “guards” are the lot of commoners
+By tsuba, you can recognize the owner of the blade.
+The samurai code forbade them jewelry, so they decorated the tsuba.
+Simple "guards" - the lot of commoners

-*Tsuba was never used by the Japanese to block weapons - only to rest the hand during a piercing blow.
+*Tsuba was never used by the Japanese to block weapons - only to stop the brush during a stabbing blow.

 Modern tanto knives differ from the canon in almost all respects: